kkaur89/sei54-project-one/README.md

           }

 ## Day Six:
 This day was mostly spent error handling and finalising styling features.
 I added the animation where the item drops from the top of the grid to the selected cell as it would in the traditional version of the game using "fall-animation".
-I also added features that displayed the winner on the page, which renders over the game rather than user being taken to a different page.
+I also added features that displayed the winner on the page, which renders over the game rather than the user being taken to a different page.

 ## Day Seven:
 This was the final day where I had a few hours in the morning to refine parts of the game.
-I added the bag quotes and when you hover of them the quotes change.
-Ideally I would have like to add virtual shop assitants behind store shelves but ran out of time.
-Below is a screen recording of some the features mentioned above.
+I added the bag quotes and when you hover on them the quotes change.
+Ideally I would have liked to add virtual shop assistants behind store shelves but I ran out of time.
+Below is a screen recording of some of the features mentioned above.

 https://user-images.githubusercontent.com/77445688/116259661-e7f81080-a76d-11eb-99f0-146764823b68.mov

 ## Bugs
-The current known bugs are that currently the players are not able to draw the gane, there is an erorr when
+- On the final day I noticed that the players were not able to draw the game, there is an error when the player reaches the top row from id 0-4.
+This comes up with classlist undefined.
+This erorr refers to a line of code where it is chekcing to see if the cell to the top right or top left of the current cell contains the bag.
+As this is the top row there is no other nothing above to check.
+I believe I would need to add extra conditions for the while loop.

+## Challenges

+With this project being my first one and also compeleting this solo, I faced challenges daily:
+- The biggest one was the logic around the winning solutions and getting the results to store in an array.
+I initially avoided using any loops as I lacked confidence and knowledge which cost me time.
+Even when adding the while loop, each set of winning options had thier own problems which spanned over a few days.

+## Wins
+- Even though the logic and problem solving were my biggest challenges, I also learn't alot from each issue.
+I got more comfortable with while loops and vanilla javascript on whole.
+- The animations I was able to implement, especially the drop feature.